 Hemp is a less efficient source of cannabinoids, including CBD (two-to-four percent).
 But the low-level of THC in hemp does not prevent the ratio of CBD-to-THC from being high, ten-to-one, or more.
 In this relative sense, hemp varieties can be claimed to be “CBD rich.”

 Cannabis plant varieties with higher absolute levels of CBD exist.
-If a plant contains more than twelve percent CBD in the flower buds, it will also normally contain more than three percent THC.
-(Over the three percent level of THC would make the cannabis “marijuana,” not “hemp.”)
+If a plant contains over twelve percent CBD in the flower buds, it will normally contain over three percent THC.
+(Over three percent THC would make the cannabis “marijuana,” not “hemp.”)

 Manipulation of the plant to comply with the law

-Plants can be genetically bred and crossbred, as well as specially cultivated to increase the CBD level while decreasing the THC level to less than the legal threshold for hemp.
+Growers can genetically breed and crossbreed plants.
+And they can cultivate plants to increase CBD, while decreasing THC levels to less than the legal threshold for hemp.

 Hemp is a low-yield source of CBD.
-Large amounts of hemp must be used to extract a relatively tiny amount of CBD, as compared to “marijuana.”
-A side effect of that is that hemp-sourced CBD is at risk of containing high levels of environmental contaminants, because hemp is a bio-accumulator.
+So growers must use large amounts of hemp to extract a relatively tiny amount of CBD; as compared to “marijuana” plants.
+A side effect is that hemp-sourced CBD is at risk of containing high levels of environmental contaminants.
+Because hemp is a bio-accumulator.
 The quality of the soil should be tested, since large amounts of hemp are cultivated to produce small amounts of CBD,

 Marijuana-sourced CBD is not only more efficient, but results in a higher quality and safer end product.